 This vehicle is currently in stock at Warrington Motors Fiat and Peugeot and can be purchased from Bolton Motor Park Abarth, Fiat and Mazda.

-This Nissan Juke comes with audio remote, climate control, cloth seat trim, cruise control, ABS, alloy wheels, electric mirrors, front electric windows, rear electric windows, remote locking, traction control
+This Hyundai Tucson comes with cloth seat trim, cruise control, front fog lights, lumbar support, parking sensors, roof rails, Sat Nav, ABS, alarm, audio remote, electric mirrors, remote locking, traction control

 We pride ourselves in only providing cars of the highest of standards - all vehicles are taken through a pre-delivery inspection and are fully HPI checked for your peace of mind.
 We price our vehicles for sale on the basis of age, condition and mileage.
 The vehicles for sale may have previously been used for business or hire purposes and so may have had multiple users.
 Where we hold documents relating to vehicle history, these are available for inspection on request and we are happy to address any specific queries before you view or make an offer to purchase any vehicle.